What the World’s Terrorist Groups Have in Common

 - Left-wing groups.
 Driven by anti-capitalist, Marxist ideas, left-wing terrorists typically aim to overthrow capitalist governments they view as corrupt, elitist, and oppressive.
 Unlike ethno-nationalist groups, left-wing ones do not advocate for a specific subset of the population but argue that their struggle against capitalism and the state will result in egalitarian benefits for the people at large.

 - Right-wing groups.
 Right-wing groups define themselves in opposition to specific ideas and people they seek to destroy.
 They tend to be some combination of nationalist, racist, white supremacist, xenophobic, anti-democratic, anti-Semitic, anti-communist, and anti-government.
-Often, they have (Christian) religious leanings, favor the military, and fight to preserve the oppressive status quo.
+Often, they have (Christian) religious leanings, favor the military, and fight to preserve the status quo.
 On the surface, right-wing groups seem like ethno-nationalist ones; the main difference is that instead of fighting for generally marginalized groups, right-wing groups threaten them, up to and including with murder.

 Second, despite the fact that much of today’s terrorist activity occurs in specific regions of the world, these categories know no geographical borders.
-For example, while today many religious threats come from those acting on an extreme interpretation of Islam, often based in the Middle East, Japanese doomsday group Aum Shinrikyo killed dozens in a 1995 sarin gas attack at the behest of its religious leader.
+For example, while many religious threats have come from those acting on an extreme interpretation of Islam, often based in the Middle East, Japanese doomsday group Aum Shinrikyo killed dozens in a 1995 sarin gas attack at the behest of its religious leader.

 Third, not every terror attack is conducted by a formal group or organization.
 Individuals could be radicalized by ideologies promoted by terrorist groups through the internet and other forms of media.

 With these categories—and caveats—in mind, let’s take a look at several groups from around the world that meet these ideological criteria.
 Remember: this list contains just a few groups, representing a range of backgrounds, objectives, and tactics common in terrorism over the past fifty or so years.
-You’ll notice that today, the media and government often focus on religious—and particularly Islamist—groups based in the Middle East, but terrorism has taken many ideological and geographic forms over time.